 When Sanätana Gosvämé asked Çré Caitanya Mahäprabhu about the svarüpa of every living being, the Lord replied that the svarüpa, or constitutional position, of the living being is the rendering of service to the Supreme Personality of Godhead.

 If we analyze this statement of Lord Caitanya’s, we can easily see that every living being is constantly engaged in rendering service to another living being.
-A living being serves other living beings in various capacities.
+A living being served other living beings in various capacities.
 By doing so, the living entity enjoys life.
 The lower animals serve human beings as servants serve their master.
-A serves B master, B serves C master, and C serves D master and so on.
+A serves B master, B serves C master, and C serves D master, and so on.

 The shopkeeper serves the customer, and the artisan serves the capitalist.
 The capitalist serves the family, and the family serves the state in the terms of the eternal capacity of the eternal living being.
 In this way we can see that no living being is exempt from rendering service to other living beings, and therefore we can safely conclude that service is the constant companion of the living being and that the rendering of service is the eternal religion or Sanatan Dharma of the living being.

-Beyond this temporary world there is another world of which we have information.
+Beyond this temporary world, there is another world of which we have information.
 That world consists of another nature, which is sanätana, eternal.
 Jéva is also described as sanätana, eternal, and the Lord is also described as sanätana in the Eleventh Chapter.

 We have an intimate relationship with the Lord, and because we are all qualitatively one—the sanätana-dhäma, or sky, the sanätana Supreme Personality and the sanätana living entities—the whole purpose of Bhagavad-gétä is to revive our sanätana occupation, or sanätana-dharma, which is the eternal occupation of the living entity.
 It is explained in Srimad Bhagavatam (1.2.6)